dahlbyk/posh-git/README.md

 ![~\GitHub\posh-git [master ≡]&#10;> ][prompt-two-line]

-You can swap the order of the path and the Git status summary with the following settings:
+You can swap the order of the path and the Git status summary with the following setting:

 ```text
 $GitPromptSettings.DefaultPromptWriteStatusFirst = $true